rook/rook/Documentation/Upgrade/ceph-upgrade.md

 This guide will walk you through the steps to upgrade the version of Ceph in a Rook cluster.
 Rook and Ceph upgrades are designed to ensure data remains available even while the upgrade is proceeding.
-Rook will perform the upgrades in a rolling fashion such that application pods are are not disrupted.
+Rook will perform the upgrades in a rolling fashion such that application pods are not disrupted.

 Rook is cautious when performing upgrades.
 When an upgrade is requested (the Ceph image has been updated in the CR), Rook will go through all the daemons one by one and will individually perform